Prosper Review Summary

 - Better Business Bureau: Prosper has an A+ rating by the BBB.
 It has been accredited since 2012.

-- Consumer Financial Protection Bureau: There have only been 240 complaints filed with the CFPB against Prosper personal installment loans.
+- Consumer Financial Protection Bureau: There have only been around 50 complaints filed with the CFPB against Prosper personal installment loans.
 Some complaints include having trouble paying off a Prosper loan with another loan and a case of fraud.
 Prosper has given “timely” answers to all previous complaints.

 Prosper vs. Popular Competitors

-|APR||6.95% - 35.99%||6.90% - 19.98%||6.95% - 35.89%|
+|APRs||6.95% - 35.99%||6.98% - 19.98%||8.05% - 35.89%|

-|Loan amounts||$2,000 - $40,000||$3,500 - $40,000||$1,000 - $40,000|
+|Loan Amounts||$2,000 - $40,000||$3,500 - $25,000||$1,000 - $40,000|

-|Loan lengths||36 or 60 months||12, 24, 36, or 48 months||36 or 60 months|
+|Loan Terms||36 or 60 months||12, 24 or 36 months||36 or 60 months|